-COMIDA participates in the New York State and Local Employees' Retirement System (ERS) and the Public Employees' Group Life Insurance Plan.
-These are cost-sharing multiple-employer public employee retirement systems.
-These systems provide retirement benefits, as well as death and disability benefits.
+COMIDA participates in the New York State and Local Employees' Retirement System (the System).
+This is a cost sharing multiple employer retirement system.
+The System provides retirement benefits as well as death and disability benefits.
 Obligations of employers and employees to contribute and benefits to employees are governed by the New York State Retirement and Social Security Law (NYSRSSL).
-As set forth in the NYSRSSL, the Comptroller of the State of New York serves as sole trustee and administrative head of the system.
-The Comptroller shall adopt and may amend rules and regulations for the administration and transaction of the business of the systems and for the custody and control of its funds.
-The systems issue a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the New York State and Local Retirement System, Gov. Alfred E. Smith, State Office Building, Albany, NY 12244.
+As set forth in the NYSRSSL, the Comptroller of the State of New York serves as sole trustee and administrative head of the System.
+The Comptroller shall adopt and may amend rules and regulations for the administration and transaction of the business of the System and for the custody and control of its funds.
+The System issues a publicly available financial report that includes financial statements and required supplementary information.
+That report may be obtained by writing to the New York State and Local Retirement System, Gov. Alfred E. Smith State Office Building Albany, NY 12244.